roastmoose/RepData_PeerAssessment1/PA1_template.md

 data$weekday <- ifelse(weekdays(as.Date(data$date))=="Saturday"|weekdays(as.Date(data$date))=="Sunday","weekend","weekday")
 ```

-2. Now just split the earlier graph into two on the factor basically...
+2. Now just split the earlier graph into two on the factor basically... using mfrow to do this, because simple base graphics

 ```r